Lagrangian neural networks for nonholonomic mechanics: Conclusions

 \section{Conclusions}

-Regarding the loss graphs for training and testing for both models in the examples, we observe that although the initial values are nearly identical, the LNN-nh model shows a significantly steeper decrease in the loss function during training and testing.
-By the end of training, the LNN-nh model's loss is two orders of magnitude lower than that of the LNN model.
+Regarding the loss graphs for training and testing for both models in the examples, we observe that although the initial values are nearly identical, the LNN-nh model shows a significantly steeper decrease in the loss function during training and testing in linear cases, and almost the same performance in the nonlinear case.
+By the end of training, the LNN-nh model's loss is two orders of magnitude lower than that of the LNN model in examples with linear constraints.
 This difference in loss is evident in the greater deviation of the LNN model's predicted accelerations from the actual values, as shown in the corresponding graphs for each example.

 Concerning the conservation of energy, we can observe that the energy along LNN-nh-learned trajectories remains relatively stable over time, showing little to no increase in energy across various trajectories compared to the LNN counterpart, which exhibits fluctuations and a noticeable drift, even substantial divergence in some case, and an overall increase in energy over time.
 So, in general, the nonholonomic model demonstrates better stability and adherence to energy conservation principles.